yunfanLu/RGB-Event-ISP/README.md

 ### License
 This project is released under the Academic Research License.
 It is strictly for non-commercial, research purposes only.
 Any commercial usage, redistribution, or modification for profit-oriented activities is strictly prohibited.

-Regarding the dataset, please send me an email using the school email and state the purpose of non-commercial use.
+We welcome researchers and students in the event-version community to use our dataset.
+Please send me an email using the school email and state the purpose of non-commercial use.
 I will reply to you within 24 hours!

 ### Contact
 For any questions or inquiries, please contact **Yunfan Lu** at [ylu066@connect.hkust-gz.edu.cn](mailto:ylu066@connect.hkust-gz.edu.cn).